 If you are going to give another test, you should let your subject know that he or she will be taking a different test now.
-At the completion of the Placing Test, the board and disks should be in the correct starting position for the Turning Test.
+At the completion of the Placing Test, the board and disks should be in the correct starting position for the Turning Test or Displacing Test.